rccordell/s25bl/pages/assignments.md

 ### Assignment Overview

 + Students will work individually
-+ 3 submissions through the semester (1 for 3/4 units of the class)
++ 2 submissions through the semester (1 for 2 of the first 3 units of the class)
 + ~750-1000 words apiece
 + [Submitted via Canvas](https://canvas.illinois.edu/courses/52853/assignments)
 + Due within a week of the end of each unit/"Volume"